Massachusetts Probation Service

 The Massachusetts Trial Court Probation Service, more commonly referred to as the Massachusetts Probation Service (MPS), is the Commonwealth's primary supervisory law enforcement agency.
+Created in 1878, the probation service supervises probationers who have been convicted of crimes.

+History

 Created in 1878, it is the first Probation agency established in the United States.
 The service was created based on the work of John Augustus, the Boston area bootmaker who is credited as the "Father of Probation".

+Training and duties

 Probation Officers are trained to carry out a wide variety of supervisory assignments at locations across the state's 70 District Courts and 12 Superior Courts.
 Officers are trained to supervise probationers and address a variety of offenses including drug offenses, violent crimes, and sexual offenders.
 Probation Officers in the District and Superior Courts Probation Departments supervise criminal cases.
 Felony level cases are handled by the Superior Court Probation.

 The state's 12 Probate and Family Court Probation Departments provide a different service addressing domestic relations issues like divorce dispute resolution, child support litigation and enforcement, visitation issues, adoption searches, guardianship suitability and other investigative functions as needed.

 There are 11 division of the Juvenile Court Probation Department in Barnstable, Berkshire, Bristol, Essex, Franklin/Hampshire, Hampden, Middlesex, Norfolk, Plymouth, Suffolk and Worcester counties.
+The Probation Service has several forward leaning programs to attack probation issues, including the Fatherhood Program, Nightlight, Life 101: A Lesson in Reality, and others.